-Judge rules younger person died first in rare will dispute
+Judge rules older person died first in rare will dispute

 In a recent High Court case, the Judge had to determine the order in which two stepsisters' parents died.
 The outcome would determine which of them stood to inherit a property.